Arifureta: Plot

 High-schooler Hajime Nagumo is bullied by some of his classmates for his relationship with the class idol, Kaori.
 When he and the rest of his class and their teacher are transported to a fantasy world by the god Ehit, all of his classmates get powerful magical abilities, while Hajime only gains Synergy, the basic alchemical magic to transmute solid materials, a common ability usually found in craftsmen and smiths.
 During a dungeon raid, Hajime is betrayed and attacked by one of his classmates, sending him plunging to the bottom of the dungeon.
 He survives the fall and being subsequently attacked by a bear monster, losing his left arm.
-He becomes stronger by feasting on monster flesh, which changes his personality, and uses his Synergy (and the skills gained by eating the monsters) to create weapons to escape the dungeon.
+He becomes stronger by feasting on monster flesh, which changes both his physical appearance and his personality, and uses his Synergy (and the skills gained by eating the monsters) to create weapons to escape the dungeon.
 On his journey through the labyrinth at the bottom of the dungeon, he discovers the imprisoned vampire princess Yue and frees her.
-At the end of the labyrinth, Hajime and Yue discover the truth of this world: that Ehit is a tyrant who twisted the world for his own pleasure, forcing the three main races (humans, demons and beast-people) to perpetually war against each other in a twisted game.
+At the end of the labyrinth, Hajime and Yue discover the truth of this world: that Ehit is a tyrant who twisted the world for his own pleasure, forcing the three main races (humans, demons and beast-people) to perpetually war against each other in a twisted game for his own amusement.
 After Hajime and Yue finally leave the labyrinth and return to the outer world, they are later joined by the rabbit-girl Shea, the perverted dragon-woman Tio, the mer-child Myu and others.
 Hajime casts away all feelings for his former classmates and makes it his goal to conquer all of the Great Labyrinths to gain the Ancient Magics and artifacts necessary to return to his home world.